A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Introduction

-However, \textit{Template} Fitting has been found to have less constraining power than the \textit{Full-Modelling} method \citep{Philcox_2021, Brieden_2021} when using constraints from the LSS alone.
-Recent works \cite{Brieden_2021, Brieden_2023} demonstrated that the \textit{Template} method can be augmented with an additional shape parameter \(m\), which measures the tilt of the power spectrum along with the BAO and growth parameters.
-Then, this parameter is converted to cosmological parameters like the \textit{Template} fit.
-Calling this method ``\textit{ShapeFit}'', \citep{Brieden_2021b} found this additional degree of freedom helps to break the degeneracy between the scalar amplitude and the matter density and gave similar constraints to the \textit{Full-Modelling} methodology with a fixed \(n_s\)and a BBN (Big Bang Nucleosynthesis) prior on \(\Omega_b\).
-Crucially, however, they found \textit{ShapeFit} retains its model-independence, so that we do not need to redo the fit to the data power spectrum when we change the cosmological model, potentially overcoming the limitations presented by the large DESI data volume.
+However, previous research \citep{Philcox_2021, Brieden_2021} has found that \textit{Template} Fitting has less constraining power than the \textit{Full-Modelling} method when using constraints from the LSS alone.
+Recent works \cite{Brieden_2021, Brieden_2023} demonstrated that we can improve the \textit{Template} method by introducing an additional shape parameter \(m\), which measures the tilt of the power spectrum along with the BAO and growth parameters.
+We can then convert the shape parameter to cosmological parameters like the \textit{Template} parameters.
+Calling this method ``\textit{ShapeFit}'', Ref.~\citep{Brieden_2021b} found this additional degree of freedom helped to break the degeneracy between the scalar amplitude and the matter density and gave similar constraints to the \textit{Full-Modelling} methodology with a fixed scalar index \(n_s\) and a BBN (Big Bang Nucleosynthesis) prior on the baryon density \(\Omega_b\).
+Crucially, they also found \textit{ShapeFit} retains its model independence so that we do not need to re-fit the data power spectrum when we change the cosmological model.
+Consequently, if the conversion from \textit{ShapeFit} parameters to the cosmological parameters is fast, \textit{ShapeFit} is potentially faster than the traditional \textit{Full-Modelling} when fitting multiple cosmologies.